richardgourley/Video-projects-showcase-plugin-with-bespoke-dashboard-page/README.md

 # Video-projects-showcase-plugin-with-bespoke-dashboard-page

 ## What does the plugin do?
-This Word press plugin allows a video production company, or any business that regularly creates videos, to quickly and easily record, manage and display their video projects to customers.
+This Word press plugin allows a video production company, or any business that regularly creates videos, to quickly and easily manage and display their video projects to customers.

 ## Back end dashboard
 The principal aim of the plugin is to allow the user to manage their video projects from one page in their Wordpress dashboard.
-The bespoke dashboard page allows the user to create a new video project, view all projects, update any project and delete projects, all from one page in the dashboard page.
+The bespoke dashboard page allows the user to create a new video project, view all projects, update any project and delete projects, all from one page.

 ## Frontend
-The plugin also saves a mobile-responsive page to the site on plugin activation, which displays two drop down menus that allow the user to choose which video projects they wish to see.
-There are two filter options for the user to select which video projects they wish to see.
+On plugin activation, a mobile-responsive video search page is created, which acts as a bespoke search page that works on all devices.
-The user can either select a country or select a category (music video, commercial video or wedding video.)
+The user can filter video projects by country or category( commercial, wedding or music video).
-For each project the user is shown video details such as location, project duration, category and an embedded video with playback capability.
+The user is shown postmeta data for each project, such as location adn duration, along with an embedded video which adapts to different screen sizes.
-A google font is enqueued for displaying the title of the video project.

-As mentioned above, the plugin is mainly a backend project but there are numerous possiblities to adapt the filtering options on the front end video project page by adding further categories.
+Enqueued google fonts are used in the presentation of each video.

 ## Languages
-Mainly PHP and Javascript and a little JQuery for selecting the URL of an image from the media library, and of course, HTML and CSS.
+Mainly PHP and Wordpress APIs.
+JS is used for the search page and the admin page forms.
+HTML and CSS for the search page and admin page layouts.

 ## Architecture
-Although not strictly an MVC framework, I tried to follow MVC principles in the way the plugin is structured with admin-pages acting as the views, classes as models for CRUD actions, and the admin page callback acting as a controller.
+Although not strictly an MVC framework, MVC principles were followed.
+We have model classes that handle DB interraction and our admin page callback acts as a controller.

 ### The plugin sets up: